Fuji Viper 23| HMLA 169 Conducts Flight Operations

-U.S. Marines with Marine Light Attack Helicopter Squadron (HMLA) 169, Marine Aircraft Group 36, conduct flight operations during Fuji Viper 23 at Camp Fuji, Japan, June 19, 2023.
+U.S. Marine Corps Capt.
+Wyeth Rietveld, left, and Capt.
+Mark Elias, both a UH-1Y Venom helicopter pilots with Marine Light Attack Helicopter Squadron (HMLA) 169, Marine Aircraft Group 36, prepares for flight operations during Fuji Viper at Camp Fuji, Japan, June 19, 2023.
 Fuji Viper provides 1st Marine Aircraft Wing with realistic training opportunities to exercise combined arms and maintain proficiency, lethality, and readiness.
-(U.S. Marine Corps photo by Lance Cpl.
-Emily Weiss)
+(U.S. Marine Corps photo by Cpl.
+Kyle Chan)

 |Date Taken: